svmiller/stevedata/README.md

 [`curl`](https://curl.se) issues by installing through Github.

 In almost all instances, each data set has an underlying code/script that generates them.
-These are in a `data-raw` directory that is not included in the Github repository or the R package.
-However, I invite users to reach out with questions about the data if they have them.
+These are in a `data-raw` directory that is (increasingly) included in the Github repository (but not the R package).

 ## Installation